County Durham and Darlington

 2014-0532 10 Dec 2014

-National Offender Management Service Care UK Tees Esk Wear Valley NHS Foundation Tru…
+Care UK National Offender Management Service Tees Esk Wear Valley NHS Foundation Tru…

 State Custody related deaths

-Concerns summary There was a clear breakdown in mental health information sharing within ACCT reviews, where mental health input was not sufficiently weighted and members often relied on potentially misleading face-to-face assessments without reviewing documentation.
+Concerns summary (AI summary) There was a clear breakdown in mental health information sharing within ACCT reviews, where mental health input was not sufficiently weighted and members often relied on potentially misleading face-to-face assessments without reviewing documentation.

 David Greenfield